RedisLabs/redislabs-docs/content/rc/subscriptions/create-fixed-subscription.md

     - _No-replication_ means that you will have a single copy of your database.
     - _Single-zone replication_ means that your database will have a primary and a replica located in the same cloud region.
 If anything happens to the primary, the replica takes over and becomes the new primary.
     - _Multi-zone replication_ means that the primary and the replicas are stored in different region zones, which provides additional protection by distributing the replicas.

-    To learn more about replication and availability, see: [Link TBD]().

 5. Select the desired plan size.